legendarycode3/vending-machine-smart-contract/README.md

 * ****Loan Repayment Collection:**** Collects scheduled repayments and updates loan status automatically.
 * ****Token Swaps:****  Enables direct exchange of one token for another without intermediaries.
 * ****Certificate Issuance:**** Issues verifiable digital certificates when educational or training requirements are completed.
 * ****IoT Device Transactions:**** Smart devices can automatically pay for services or resources (e.g., charging stations, data usage) without human intervention.
-It Enables machines to automatically pay for services or resources without
+It Enables machines to automatically pay for services or resources without human intervention.